-The CHKEVO diagnostics are currently available in the configuration 1 of ARPEGE and ALADIN (they can be used for both hydrostatic and non-hydrostatic models).
+The CHKEVO diagnostics are currently available in configuration 1 (they can be used for both hydrostatic and non-hydrostatic models).

-Basics about the architecture of the CHKEVO code: The main setup routine is SUECHK, called by SU0YOMA.
+- Basics about the architecture of the CHKEVO code: The main setup routine is SUECHK, called by SU0YOMA.
 Diagnostics and file writing are done by routine CHKEVO called by CNT4.
-Activation of these diagnostics is controlled by the variable LECHKEVO in namelist NAMCHK.

-More documentation about the CHKEVO code: There is currently no specific documentation about these diagnostics.
+Activation of these diagnostics is controlled by the variable LECHKEVO in namelist NAMCHK. - More documentation about the CHKEVO code: There is currently no specific documentation about these diagnostics.

-10.7 Physical tendencies diagnostics.
+11.6 Physical tendencies diagnostics.